ibm-cloud-docs/cis/alerts.md

 `--output`
 :   Specifies the output format; only JSON is supported.

-### Updating a DDoS Attack Alert Policy from the CLI
+### Updating a DDoS attack alert policy from the CLI
 {: #cli-update-ddos-alert}

 To update a DDoS attack alert policy from the CLI, run the following command: